 (Dialog; please do not modify earlier comments; add follow-up always at the bottom of the discussion.)

+[Ericsson]: Agree with the table with most issues.
+However, Connection Mobility Control - RRC Release with Redirection should not be down prioritized.
+In NR there is RRC Release with Redirection from NR to another NR carrier.
+It is an alternative or complementary to inter-frequency handover in NR.

 [YYY]:

 Sub-topic 2-3: Connected state mobility requirements